DoT to deactivate extra SIM of subscribers beyond 9 connections | Law-Order

 ''If during the data analytics carried out by DoT, it is found that an individual subscriber is having more than nine mobile connections (six in the case of J&K, NE and Assam LSAs) across all the TSPs (telecom service providers), all the mobile connections will be flagged for re-verification,'' the DoT order said.

-The order comes from DoT to check incidence of financial crimes, pesky calls, automated calls and fraudulent activities.
+The order comes from DoT to check the incidence of financial crimes, pesky calls, automated calls, and fraudulent activities.

 The DoT has asked telecom operators to remove all the flagged mobile connections from the database that are not in use as per the rule.